 Lars Stole studies strategic pricing, contracts and incentives theory, industrial economics and game theory.
-Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, and the Journal of Political Economy and Games and Economic Behavior.
-He has made numerous contributions to the theory of strategic price discrimination, including a comprehensive survey of research in strategic price discrimination in “Price Discrimination in Competitive Environments,” which appeared in the Handbook of Industrial Organization, Volume 3.
+Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, the Journal of Political Economy and Games and Economic Behavior.
+He has made numerous contributions to the theory of strategic price discrimination, including a comprehensive survey of price discrimination in competitive environments which appeared in the Handbook of Industrial Organization.

-Stole has been awarded numerous prizes for his research, including an Alfred P. Sloan Research Fellowship, a National Science Foundation Presidential Faculty Fellowship, and an Olin Fellowship in Law and Economics from the Harvard Law School.
+Stole has been awarded several prizes for his research, including an Alfred P. Sloan Research Fellowship, a National Science Foundation Presidential Faculty Fellowship, and an Olin Fellowship in Law and Economics from the Harvard Law School.
 In the past, he has lectured at MIT, CERGE/Prague, and CES/Munich, and he has served as Editor of the RAND Journal of Economics.
-Stole currently is a research fellow for CESifo, and a Co-Director of the Applied Theory Initiative at Booth and served as co-Director from 2009-2019.
+He is Co-Director of the Applied Theory Initiative at Booth and served as co-Director from 2009-2019.